AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory

 \subsection{Network Architecture}

-The overall architecture follows three design principles. \emph{Maximize reuse}---the decoder inherits the RefineNet architecture and pretrained weights from the foundation model's DPT Head; the encoder extracts lightweight multi-scale observations; the projector aligns dimensions and SpatialMemoryUnit fuses memory with current features. \emph{Structural minimalism}---no optical flow, depth warping, or attention modules are introduced; all cross-frame information transfer uses per-pixel gated fusion, with only 3.83M trainable parameters (decoder 2.52M, encoder 0.93M, SMU 0.38M). \emph{External state memory}---unlike EMA or RNN approaches, the network contains no recurrent hidden state; $M_0$ is injected by the foundation model, each refresh overwrites memory, and any frame can perform independent inference given memory.
+The overall architecture follows three design principles. \emph{Maximize reuse}---the decoder inherits the RefineNet architecture and pretrained weights from the foundation model's DPT Head; the encoder extracts lightweight multi-scale observations; the projector aligns dimensions and SpatialMemoryUnit fuses memory with current features. \emph{Structural minimalism}---no optical flow, depth warping, or attention modules are introduced; all cross-frame information transfer uses per-pixel gated fusion, with only 3.83M trainable parameters (decoder 2.52M, encoder 0.93M, SMU 0.38M). \emph{External state memory}---the update can be interpreted as a gated, spatially varying EMA over explicit memory, but unlike learned recurrent cells, the memory is an externally refreshable spatial cache: $M_0$ is injected by the foundation model, each refresh overwrites memory, and any frame can perform independent inference given memory.